Bronze darter: Life history

 Darters have a specific reproductive physiology for breeding in order to meet sustainable populations.
 Darters use the substrate in their water beds as coverage to protect spawned eggs during the reproduction period.
-Percina family reaches a larger size, live longer, spawn more, and produce more mature eggs then Etheostoma family.
-Both male and female mature at one year of age reaching lengths of up to 3.9 inches long.
+Percina family reaches a larger size, live longer, spawn more, and produce more mature eggs than Etheostoma family.
+Both male and female mature at one year of age reaching lengths of up to 3.9 in long.
 The bronze darter life spawn can average from three to four years of age, creating opportunity for multiple reproductive seasons.
 Once reaching maturity, females will begin to strip (release) eggs in order to start the process of reproduction.
-This initial phase begins on April 9 and goes through May 6 during required water temperatures averaging seventeen degrees Celsius.
+This initial phase begins on April 9 and goes through May 6 during required water temperatures averaging 17 Celsius.
 Males begin to produce milt early in mid-February when temperature requirements of eight degrees Celsius are obtained.
 Once requirements are met, spawning begins early May and goes through June.
 On average thirty five mature ova are produced yearly.
 The bronze darter has a special ability to spawn up to three times during one reproductive season.
 Urbanization is a constant threat to the reproductive cycle and life history of the bronze darter.
 In the Tallapoosa River current land-use practices are negatively impacting stream water quality with pesticides, erosion, and waste run off.